randyfortier/csci3230u_demos/README.md

 - main bootstrap demo with many of its components
 - demo of tables in bootstrap
 - demo of forms in bootstrap

+## 04 - JavaScript

+- demo of input, output, and language constructs

+## 05 - DHTML

+- demo of element selection, traversal, modification, and events

+## 06 - jQuery

+- demo of element selection, traversal, modification, and events

+## 07 - AJAX

+- basic demo of AJAX with XMLHttpRequest
+- basic demo of AJAX with fetch
+- basic demo of AJAX with jQuery
+- demo of accessing YouTube and Yahoo APIs

+## 08 - Node.js

+- demo of basic routing and use of npm and package.json